MoonFlowww/Thot/docs/sub/lrscheduler/README.md

 # Learning Rate Schedulers

-Schedulers in `Omni::LrScheduler` are thin descriptors layered on top of LibTorch optimizers.
+Schedulers in `Nott::LrScheduler` are thin descriptors layered on top of LibTorch optimizers.
 Pair them with [Docs/Optimizer](../optimizer/README.md) descriptors via `Model::set_optimizer` or `LocalConfig` to control the learning rate schedule per module.